Este2013/jira_watch/README.md

    - old settings will have to be migrated for users.
  - ✅ fix deprecation of search API

+### Base features
+ - make asset file containing change log
+ - keep track of whether this is the first boot in that version of the app

 ### EASY, IMPORTANT
  - refresh (per few minutes, or manually)
  - improve user onboarding